William H. Nichols Medal

 The William H. Nichols Medal recognizes outstanding contributions in the field of chemistry and is the first award authorized by the American Chemical Society.
 Presented at a gala award dinner annually since 1903, the Nichols Medal encourages original research in chemistry.
 Nichols Medal recipients are a singularly significant group of distinguished scientists which includes twenty Nobel Laureates and thirty-three National Medal of Science recipients

-Shown at left is 2025 Nichols Medalist Prof. Benjamin F. Cravatt of The Scripps Research Institute (biography) who will be feted for his on April 11, 2025.
+Shown at left is 2026 Nichols Medalist Prof. Mercouri Kanatzidis of Northwestern University (biographywho will be feted for his on April 10, 2026 at a symposium in his honor entitled:

 The William H. Nichols Award is generously supported by The Boston Foundation via the